Luracast/Restler/public/examples/_001_helloworld/readme.md

 <tag>basic</tag>

-Basic hello world example to get started with Restler 3
+Basic hello world example to get started with Restler 3.
 > This API Server is made using the following php files/folders

 > * index.php      (gateway)
-> * say.php      (api)
+> * Say.php      (api)
 > * restler.php      (framework)

 This API Server exposes the following URIs